sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 !!!
 Note

-	Take the time to read the parts of the [STAR manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf) which concern you : a bit of planning ahead can save you a lot of time-consuming/headache-inducing trial and error on your script.
+	Take the time to read the parts of the [STAR manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf) which concern you: a bit of planning ahead can save you a lot of time-consuming/headache-inducing trial and error on your script.

 !!!
 Warning